-KKR reports its most recent external vulnerability assessment took place in May 2023, with subsequent findings addressed.
+KKR reports its most recent external vulnerability assessment took place in April 2024, with no material findings.
+KKR also performed a cyber-security tabletop exercise that simulated a cybersecurity threat in November 2024, the results of which were not reported to Fitch.
 Supplementing annual testing, KKR maintains a security operations center to continuously monitor its network for potential threats and anomalous activity.
 K-Star is also covered under KKR's cyber liability insurance for which KKR has not made any claims against.
 KKR's corporate policy restricts the sharing of certain documentation.
 As such, Fitch was not provided with documentation to support KKR's cybersecurity framework, incident response measures or recent vulnerability testing scope and results; therefore, it applied more conservative scores for cybersecurity.